frankaemika/external_gripper_example/README.md

 - `robotiq_2finger_grippers` == 0.9.1
 - `panda_moveit_config` == 0.7.2

 For the installation of 'libfranka', 'franka_ros' and `panda_moveit_config` please refer to [Franka Control Interface Documentation](https://frankaemika.github.io/docs/overview.html).
-For the interaction with the Robotiq 2F-85 Gripper the package `robotiq_2finger_grippers` must be cloned into the ROS workspace from:
+For the interaction with the Robotiq 2F-85 Gripper the package `robotiq_2finger_grippers` must be cloned and built into the ROS workspace from:

 ```
 https://github.com/Danfoa/robotiq_2finger_grippers